MARF Mesothelioma Research Grants Focus on Promising Projects

 Projects with a Mission

-The projects coves multiple areas of research.
+The projects covers multiple areas of research.
 One study will focus on antibody therapy with the aim of testing activity of a gene known as mAb in animal models of human mesothelioma.
 The goal is to translate this research into human trials, with the hope that it will result in new therapy options.